-You can find more details about applying RACE for Internet Marketing Planning in our free RACE Internet marketing template download and it is used by our Expert members to create digital plans using our Digital Strategy Toolkit.
+You can find more details about applying RACE for Digital Marketing Planning in our FREE RACE digital marketing planning template download.

-To explain and fully define 'What Is Digital Marketing?' we created this popular Digital Strategy infographic in 2012 and updated in 2015 as shown below.
+To explain and fully define 'What Is Digital Marketing?' we created this popular infographic structured around RACE in 2012 and updated in 2015 as shown below.
 It shows the Key measures to set targets for and evaluate at each stage of the funnel.